-That’s why the number one priority of contemporary internal communications is not only to invest in tools such as enterprise social networks and company apps—which rate first and second among the channels on which organizations are most likely to spend—but to identify the specific challenges of your particular workplace.
-Doing so will allow you to make the most sensible platform decisions and to develop strategies for putting them to their greatest use.
+That’s why the number one priority of a modern internal communications strategy isn't only to invest in tools such as enterprise social networks and employee apps — which rate first and second among the channels on which organizations are most likely to spend — but to identify the specific challenges of your particular workplace.
+Doing so will allow you to make the most sensible platform decisions.
+And you'll be able to develop strategies for putting them to their greatest use.

 1. Communication Must Outpace the Speed of Change

-As technology continues to evolve at an ever-quickening pace, with deep implications that impact every aspect of our lives, managing change has become a key source of corporate competitiveness.
-Of course, not everyone likes change, and in the business world, dealing with resistance to it generally falls to a company’s internal communications systems and processes.
+Technology continues to evolve at an ever-quickening pace, with deep implications that impact every aspect of our lives.
+That's why managing change has become a key source of corporate competitiveness.
+Of course, not everyone likes change.
+In the business world, dealing with resistance to change generally falls to a company’s internal communications systems and processes.
 This is clearly a problem if your organization fails to recognize how internal communication sets the standard for how you want your employees to interact with one another and the customers they serve.

-Communication defines workplace culture, which is ultimately reflected in your brand.
+Communication defines workplace culture, which your brand ultimately reflects.
 And it plays a key role in the nurturing and retention of top talent.
 Weekly newsletters and emails are no longer effective ways for getting your message across.
-It is ever more essential that your internal channels be immediate, targeted, measurable—and mobile.
-Most importantly, they must be faster than the speed of change.
+It is ever more essential that your internal channels be immediate, targeted, measurable — and mobile.
+Most importantly, they must communicate faster than the speed of change.
 While you might not always make people 100% comfortable with change, you will be able to minimize their discomfort.

 The first step in figuring out how to manage change is to understand why people are resisting it.
 Tools that facilitate the gathering of feedback from resistors will improve the process that ultimately leads to acceptance.
-And don’t be afraid to ask questions directly and listen to the answers you get, some of which might surprise you.
+And don't be afraid to ask questions directly and listen to the answers you get.
+Some of them might surprise you.

 2. Workplace Generation Gaps Shouldn’t Be Communication Gaps

-This requirement is still very much the case in 2018, but while we previously wrote specifically about engaging Gen Z and millennials, we didn’t mention older workers—with unique workplace expectations and ways of communicating that are just as important to address as those of their younger colleagues.
-Effective communication with older employees takes on added significance when considering that workers who are at or approaching the traditional retirement age of 65 are currently the fastest-growing segment of the US workforce.
+This requirement is still very much the case.
+But while we previously wrote specifically about engaging Gen Z and millennials, we didn’t mention older workers.
+This sector has unique workplace expectations and ways of communicating that are just as important as those of their younger colleagues.
+Effective communication with older employees takes on added significance.
+Workers who are at or approaching the traditional retirement age of 65 are currently the fastest-growing segment of the US workforce.

 3. Trickle-Down Communication Is a Failure 👎

-Plenty of information is going out—the problem is that most of it isn’t reaching the people who need it most—i.e., the ones actually doing the work.
+Plenty of information is going out.
+The problem is that most of it isn’t reaching the people who need it most: the ones actually doing the work.
 Putting responsibility for internal communication into the hands of employees at every level of your organization can make this chain much more effective.
-Providing middle management in particular with robust and mobile communication tools will enable them to be better leaders.
+Providing middle management in particular with robust and mobile internal communication tools will enable them to be better leaders.

-Dispersed, two-way internal communication presents a valuable opportunity for companies to better understand their workforce, ultimately leading to better-informed managers and more effective management decisions.
+Dispersed, two-way internal communication presents a valuable opportunity for companies to better understand their workforce.
+Ultimately, it will lead to better-informed managers and more effective management decisions.

 4. Employees Seek Purpose

 Helping employees find purpose can be as simple as broadcasting their accomplishments.
-For example, it’s highly effective and encouraging to regularly post and share information about what a team or company has achieved.
+For example, it’s highly effective and encouraging to regularly post and share information about team or company achievements.
 A sense of attaining goals together increases feelings of teamwork and progress.

-A well-functioning internal communications system can motivate employees to work toward a common goal.
+Well-functioning mobile internal communication that reaches your entire workforce can motivate employees to work toward a common goal.
 By illuminating the reasons behind what they’re being asked to do, companies can inspire workforces to go the extra mile.

 5. Outside Noise Is Overpowering Your IC

 In an age when information is accessible on our smartphones and other mobile channels 24/7, shutting out the noise can be a challenge.
-But as difficult as it might be to prevent, employees should never learn about important company news from extenal sources.
+But as difficult as it might be to prevent, employees should never learn about important company news from external sources.
 Many organizations are intimidated by the threat of outside influence on their internal communication.
-That said, the only way to deal with it is by learning to make their point of view readily available at a moment’s notice—whether company-wide or to a targeted audience—and not just during times of crisis, but in your day-to-day operations.
+That said, the only way to deal with it is by learning to make their point of view readily available at a moment's notice — whether company-wide or to a targeted audience.
+And not just during times of crisis, but in your day-to-day operations.

-Two main requirements are necessary to ensure that information comes from the right source, is timely, and reaches all employees: First, you need a well-defined, fast, and flexible editing process with a short approval chain.
-Designing such a structure is similar to the challenge companies faced when first forced to define processes for responding to crises sparked on social media channels, something they needed to do within minutes—not days.
+Two main requirements are necessary to ensure that information comes from the right source, is timely, and reaches all employees.
+First, you need a well-defined, fast, and flexible editing process with a short approval chain.
+Designing such a structure is similar to the challenge companies faced when first forced to define processes for responding to crises sparked on social media, something they needed to do within minutes — not days.

 Secondly, organizations need to establish a fast, interactive, and reliable channel for reaching all of their employees.
-“Fast” and “interactive” means digital—and these days, digital means mobile.
-As in many other use cases, a combination of new procedures, skills, and technologies are needed to create trust and transparency, enabling companies to retain control of their message and not leave information susceptible to misinterpretation and rumor, with internal turmoil often the result.
+"Fast" and "interactive" means digital — and these days, digital means mobile.
+As in many other use cases, a combination of new procedures, skills, and technologies are needed to create trust and transparency.
+This will enable companies to retain control of their message and not leave information susceptible to misinterpretation and rumor.
+Internal turmoil is often the result.